Splagoon/asm510/README.md

 .word 5
 ```

-If a macro argument specifies a default value, they can be omitted from the macro invocation by either skipping the argument with `,` or leaving it off the end of the arguments list.
+If a macro argument specifies a default value, it can be omitted from the macro invocation by either skipping the argument with `,` or leaving it off the end of the arguments list.
 For example, given the earlier `sum` macro, all of the following invocations are equivalent:

 ```asm
 sum 0, 5